bcgov/aqwarnings/frontend/warnings/2025-12-17_issue_pm25_obr_Prince_George.md

     permit related to Air Quality Warnings and are encouraged to reduce any other emissions where possible.

--   As pollution is occurring or is likely to occur from open burning, pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control Regulation, the Director has prohibited open burning within Peace Natural Resource District until November 18, 2025 12:00 PM local time.
-No vegetative debris may be ignited or added to ignited piles.
-Contravention of these provisions may be subject to a fine under the Regulation.

--   Please see the [PDF version of this Air Quality Warning](/warnings/2025-11-17_continue_pm25_obr_Fort_St_John.pdf) for the statutory decision-maker sign-off related to open burning restrictions.
+-   The City of Prince George's Clean Air Bylaw prohibits all open burning, including backyard burning, and land clearing burning.
+    During air quality advisories, this bylaw also prohibits recreational fires, use of wood-burning appliances (except for sole wood-burning heat users), and street sweeping activities (unless approved by an Authorized Person).

+-   NOTICE of DIRECTOR under s.30 Open Burning Smoke Control Regulation:

+> As pollution is occurring or is likely to occur from open burning,
+> pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control
+> Regulation, the Director has prohibited open burning within within 50
+> km of the Prince George hospital until December 18, 2025 12:00 PM
+> local time.
+No vegetative debris may be ignited or added to ignited
+> piles.
+Contravention of these provisions may be subject to a fine
+> under the Regulation.

+    Date issued: December 17, 2025

+    Benjamin Weinstein

+    For Director, Environmental Management Act

+    Environmental Monitoring and Analysis Branch

 {{< accordion_end >}}
 {{< accordion_start title="Voluntary actions" initiallyOpen="true" >}}